***Updated April 21, 2022***

 - Brief Virtual Reality visits of 360° sphere photos and videos under direct adult supervision using the ClassVR or Google Expeditions

-- Contact another class via video chat and collaborate on a project or play Mystery Skype (Location)
+- Contact another class via video chat and collaborate on a project or play Mystery Game (Location)

 - Try a Breakout Game (Physical or Digital) which turns your classroom into an “escape room”

-- Use Google Tour Builder to create a virtual tour or timeline
+- Use Google Earth projects to create a virtual tour or timeline

 - Collaborate using Google Apps with their peers to create documents and give peer feedback